 4.7.3 The development, approval, implementation, monitoring and review of University plans will be carried out in accordance with the Planning and Reporting Framework – Governing Policy.

-4.7.4 In accordance with the Workforce Planning Guidelines (not yet approved), Cost Centres will develop Workforce Plans to ensure that human resources are adequate and to guide expenditure.
+4.7.4 In accordance with the Guidelines for the Development of Workforce Plans, Cost Centres will develop Workforce Plans to ensure that human resources are adequate and to guide expenditure.

 4.8 Quality assurance

 4.8.1 There will be effective quality assurance arrangements for all University operations, involving systematic monitoring, review and continuous improvement.

 4.8.2 Quality assurance practices will be governed by the Quality and Standards Framework.

 4.8.3 Quality reviews will be undertaken in accordance with:

 • Committee/Board Reviews and Self-Reviews – Managerial Policy